14 Classic 1960s Products That Bring Back Memories

 winches_1967 / ebay

 When Easy-Bake ovens came out in the 1960s, kids everywhere got to unleash their inner bakers and treat Mom and Dad to some goodies for a change.
-The original Easy-Bake came with a cook book, the oven, pans, and the fixings for Devil’s Food cake, white cake, and chocolate frosting.
+The original Easy-Bake was sold with a cookbook, the oven, pans, and all the fixings for Devil’s Food cake, white cake, and chocolate frosting.

 A room corner with a lava lamp glowing in pink and white on a table beside a vintage clock.
 A coffee maker and stacked bowls are to the left.
 The wall is covered with retro posters and photos, creating a nostalgic ambiance.